TravorLZH/travorlzh.github.io/_posts/2023-04-05-jacobian-elliptic-infinite-products.md

 z^me^{P(z)}\prod_\rho\left(1-\frac z\rho\right)e^{Q(z/\rho)},\tag2
 $$

 where $P,Q$ are some polynomial functions.
-However, it is difficult for us to adjust this representation into some periodic or quasi periodic function.
+However, it is difficult for us to adjust this representation into some periodic or quasi-periodic function.
 Therefore, we need to think differently when finding a factorization for elliptic functions.
 It is known that the complex exponential $e^{iz}$ is $2\pi$-periodic, so it is reasonable for us to consider forming factorization using $e^{iz}$ instead of $z$.
 In addition, the complex exponential also allows us to store the information of zeros because the zeros themselves are also doubly periodic.
 If we let $x=\pi u/2K$, then it follows from the properties of $\operatorname{sn}$ that $\operatorname{sn}(u)=0$ if and only if

 $$
 2x=2\pi m+2\pi{iK'\over K}n\iff e^{2ix}=e^{2ni\pi\tau}=q^{2n},\tag3